FAQ’s

 We have found that parent visits disrupt the flow of camp life and therefore we do not typically offer them.
 If you have a Resident Camper staying for multiple weeks, you are more than welcome to visit or take your camper home with you for a Saturday-Sunday stay.
 Please contact our office if you are interested in doing this.

 If your child will be dropped off late, please contact the office so we can arrange for them to meet their group.
-If your child will be picked up early, please contact the office so they will be ready with their belongings when you arrive.
+If your child will be picked up early, please fill out our Early Camper Pick-Up Request Form so they will be ready with their belongings when you arrive.
 If your child will not be at camp on a given day, please contact the office so we can communicate their absence to their counselors and activity leaders.

 If you have to pick your camper up early, not a problem.
-Be sure to let our staff know during check-in that your camper will be picked early so we can get them on our “early pick-up” list.
+Please fill out our Early Camper Pick-Up Request Form the night before or be sure to let our staff know during check-in that your camper will be picked early so we can get them on our “early pick-up” list.
 There are a handful of natural breaks within our daily schedule that will make it more convenient for you and will make sure that your camper gets to finish his/her camp activity.
 Those breaks are:

 We do not do pickups after 4pm as we are setting up for camp Pick-up, starting at 4:45pm.

 Yes.
 Resident campers can store their belongings in their dorm room.
-Day Campers are assigned a locker and may leave their belongings in it for the duration of their session.
-Lockers must be emptied between sessions.
+Day Campers can leave their backpacks in a bin near their meeting spots.